 Nikon D4, AF-S NIKKOR 14-24mm f/2.8G ED, ISO 560, ƒ/8, 1/100

-The wedding was for a client that has hired many photographers through the years in their line of work.
+The wedding was for a client who has hired many photographers in their line of work through the years.
 They had hired some of the more famous photographers.
 The groom’s parents wanted it covered well, and at the same time, they wanted someone who would fit in with the two families coming together.

 Over the past seven years, this person has watched me create teams of photographers covering events like the Chick-fil-A Bowls and Chick-fil-A Kickoffs.
 They watched me work and cover annual meetings for corporations.
-I continued to cover events and strategize about other types of coverage to help with communication projects.
+I continued covering events and strategizing about other coverage types to help with communication projects.

 |Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 200, ƒ/5.6, 1/200–2 Alienbees B1600 bouncing off the ceiling for lighting.|

-You might think I wish I had customers who told me nice things about myself or my work.
-You might also feel that getting said this is why my photographs a much better than others.
+I wish I had customers who told me nice things about myself or my work.
+You might also feel that getting said; this is why my photographs a much better than others.

 I hear from many wanna-be photographers all the time.
 If they would send me that coverage, I could do it.
 The key is they believe in their minds they are capable, but they haven’t a portfolio that demonstrates they have already done this before.

-People do not give you work before you have shown them that you can do it.
+People do not give you work before you show them you can.
 You must show us all you can do, and then they will provide you with work.

-I demonstrated in every job I did that I always had their best interests at heart.
+I demonstrated in every job that I always had their best interests.